 Types of Glaucoma

 In closed angle glaucoma, the fluid inside the eye does not have access to the drainage system, and the pressure inside the eye can rise dramatically, resulting in significant eye pain and blurry vision.
-This is an acute attack and patients who experience these symptoms should seek an eye care specialist or emergency room physician immediately.
+This is an acute attack, and patients who experience these symptoms should seek an eye care specialist or emergency room physician immediately.

 Who is at Risk for Glaucoma

-- If you have a family history of glaucoma.
+- A family history of glaucoma.

-- If you are of African American or Hispanic descent.
+- African American or Hispanic descent.

-- If you have sustained an eye injury.
+- History of an eye injury.

 - Severe nearsightedness.

-Early Detection is the Key Factor
+Early Detection is Important

 Glaucoma testing includes:

 - Direct visualization of the drainage angle in the eye using a specialized lens (gonioscopy)

 Treatments for Glaucoma